dotnet/docs/docs/azure/migration/appcat/install.md

   1. With Visual Studio opened, press the **Extensions > Manage Extensions** menu item, which opens the **Manage Extensions** window.
   2. In the **Manage Extensions** window, enter **"Azure Migrate"** into the search input box.
   3. Select the **Azure Migrate application and code assessment** item, and then select **Download**.
   4. Once the extension has been downloaded, close Visual Studio.
-This starts the the installation of the extension.
+This starts the installation of the extension.
   5. Select **Modify** and follow the directions to install the extension.

 ## Install the .NET global tool